Sky News Australia: Broadcast

 Sky News began broadcasting in widescreen, along with its sister channels on 17 May 2009.
 Sky News Australia only provides closed captioning between 4 pm and 5 pm (AEST/AEDT) each day.

 Sky News began broadcasting in high definition on 1 December 2015.

 Other services

 Sky News Multiview

 With the roll-out of Foxtel Digital, Sky News Australia launched the Sky News Active interactive news service based on the Sky News UK service with the same name.
 The service offered a choice of eight news screens, some with original content not seen on the main channel they vary depending on the days news or events and include the latest news, business, sport, showbiz and weather in text.
 Other features included interactive polling and the latest news headlines via text.
 On 15 November 2009 Sky News active re-launched with a new look as well as 5 additional local screens (Sydney, Melbourne, Brisbane, Perth, and Adelaide.

-Sky News Now
+Sky News Now (mobile service)

 Sky News Now was a mobile service available on Vodafone, Telstra and 3.
 It offered a wide variety of news in both video and text.
 As of 2015, the service was no longer available.